adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 *7th July - 15th July*

-I focused on exploring **RadioGx** and **PharmacoGx** R Bioconductor packages from BHKLab and a statistical test **“t-test”** to understand how I can utilise this for a radiogenomic analysis in in our Shiny App.
+I focused on exploring **RadioGx** and **PharmacoGx** R Bioconductor packages from BHKLab and a statistical test **“t-test”** to understand how I can utilise this for radiogenomic and pharmacogenomic analyses in our Shiny App.
+These analyses help us understand how different cell lines respond to radiation and drug treatments, providing insights that can enhance cancer treatment strategies.
-Radiogenomic analysis combines radiobiological data with genomic data to uncover insights into how different cell lines respond to radiation therapy.
-Utilizing tools like the T-test and RadioGx can significantly enhance our understanding of these responses and lead to more effective cancer treatments.

 *15th July - 21th July*